mebmrauf/3D-Snake-Game/README.md

 # 🐍 3D Snake Game

-A modern take on the classic Snake game—reimagined in 3D using Python and OpenGL.
+A modern take on the classic Snake game - reimagined in 3D using Python and OpenGL.
 This game includes immersive visuals, multiple camera modes (including first-person), dynamic difficulty settings, obstacles, bombs, and special effects, all packed into a single Python file.

 ---